-Writing Assignments: Students will complete two mini-papers.
-The topics will be assigned by the instructor.
+Writing Assignments: Students will evaluate papers from the primary literature and produce short written summaries.
+Papers are assigned by the instructor.

-Online Exams: Time-limited online exams will be given.
+Exams: Time-limited online exams will be given.
 Students will be able to take each exam only once.
 Exams will incorporate features suggested by the Human Anatomy and Physiology Society for "Assessment Design and Cheating Risk in On-line Instruction" which mandate time limits and one question at a time formatting.
+Exams are closed book.